zdharma-continuum/zinit/README.md

     the object – it'll be installed before prompt, not after it and also immediately (without waiting the number of seconds given to `wait''`), which is the intuitively expected behavior.
+  - The additional disk accesses for the checks cost about 10 ms out of 150 ms (i.e.: the Zsh startup time increases from 140 ms to 150 ms).
+If you want, you may disable the feature by setting `$ZINIT[OPTIMIZE_OUT_DISK_ACCESSES]` to `1`.
   - A bug in Turbo has been fixed that was delaying the objects' loadings, especially when there were no keystrokes issued.